Visualizing Terrain in ArcGIS Pro

 SRTM scenes can be downloaded from the US Geological Survey's EarthExplorer web site.

 In order to download data, you need to register (for free).
-Click the Login button and select
+Click the Login button and select Create New Account.

 Once you have registered, you can log in and download SRTM data for specific areas.
-This example uses a scene around Chicago, IL.

 - Search for a location with the city name and state.
+For this example, we will look the area around Grand Tower, IL on the Mississippi River south of Cape Girardeau.

 - Click Data Sets